gymglish/ckeditor5-build-inline/packages/ckeditor5-self-request/tests/manual/linkimage.md

 # Linking Image

 Only the first image should have:
-- defined the `linkHref` attribute.
+- defined the `selfRequestHref` attribute.
 - the linked image icon indicator in the top-right corner (the element should be placed inside the `<a>` element).